SuperShinyEyes/tux_free_codes/android/README.md

 ### Question:
 1. Customer expectations and design expertise can be more iOS focused?
-2. Is context similar to http context?
+2. Is a context similar to an http context? - kinda but NO it's not an http context.